Apna (New Zealand): Football

 In February 2011, Apna was the naming rights sponsor of the New Zealand Fiji Football Association's first Fiji Soccer Cup, organised in collaboration with New Zealand Football and the Fiji Football Association.
 The tournament was aimed at strengthening relationships between the Oceania Football Confederation teams, and giving New Zealand fans the opportunity to support Fijian players and teams.
 Fijj Football Association president Sahu Khan said Apna had made the event financially possible, and was already contributing to Fijian society in several other ways.
-The tournament marked the opening of a $2 million modern stadium at Centre Park in Mangere, and Apna managing director Sahil Shah was a patron of the stadium.
+The tournament marked the opening of a $2 million modern stadium at Centre Park in Māngere, and Apna managing director Sahil Shah was a patron of the stadium.

 Some members of the Fijian community described the tournament as the most important New Zealand football event of the year.

-Apna also airs live commentaries of local football and Oceania Football Confederation matches.
-It secured exclusive broadcasting rights to the New Zealand Fiji Inter-District Soccer Tournament from Centre Park in October 2009.
-It aired the commentary of a pre-season friendly between Auckland City FC and Wellington Phoenix in Sandringham in September 2013.
-The match was closely followed by members of New Zealand's Fijian community.
-Selected matches of the 2014 OFC President's Cup were broadcast on Apna, with match previews and reviews on LiveSport.
-This included the opening match, and other matches involving Auckland City FC.